WMOO

 WMOO (92.1 FM; "Moo 92") is a contemporary hit radio formatted radio station broadcasting from Derby Center, Vermont, United States.
 It is owned by Vermont Broadcast Associates, Inc.; under a local marketing agreement, Russ Ingalls' Green Mountain Broadcasters LLC operates WMOO pending a full acquisition.
 The station's main transmitter is near the intersection of Hidden Pines Drive and Nelson Hill Road in the town of Derby, approximately 1.5 mi south of the border with Quebec, Canada, allowing a city-grade signal as far north as Magog and a coverage area extending to north of Sherbrooke.
 It was rebroadcast on W257AU 99.3 in St. Johnsbury, until the translator's license was cancelled by the Federal Communications Commission on August 8, 2017.

 The station broadcasts a weekday morning program The Moo 92 Wake Up Crew.
 The show is sometimes broadcast from local nursing homes, food shelves, and local fire departments.
-The syndicated but live, Liveline with Mason Kelter airs every weeknight.
+The syndicated live Liveline with Mason Kelter airs every weeknight.